graupe/axent/README.md

 ### Short map

-Similar to the other short map packages, but rewriting the standard syntax.
-The variable pinning doesn't work anymore, in Elixir 1.8 and above.
+~Similar to the other short map packages, but rewriting the standard syntax.
+The variable pinning doesn't work anymore, in Elixir 1.8 and above.~ Apparently [es6_maps](https://github.com/kzemek/es6_maps) does a better job, although it is even more invasive.

 ```elixir
 use Axent do